shahzad52/starting-with-python/README.md

 ## Binary Search
 Binary search is an efficient algorithm for finding an item from a sorted list of items.
 It works by repeatedly dividing the search interval in half.

+## classes
-we are going to start classes
+we are going to implement four pillars of oop
+1. abstraction
+2. inheritance
+3. polymorphism
+4. encapsulation